hexafluoride/quorum/docs/Quorum Specification Document Working Draft.md

 Introduction
 ============

-Quorum is feature-rich forum software.
-Quorum’s attractive features include a flexible, lightweight, and modular architecture, granular access control, support for multiple database backends and authentication protocols, and high performance.
+Quorum is high performance forum software.
+Quorum’s features include a lightweight modular architecture, granular access control, and support for multiple database backends / authentication protocols.
 Quorum uses various technologies to implement its functionality;
 for an overview, please see [Technologies](#technologies).

 Technologies
 ============

-The main Quorum codebase is built on top of Nancy.
+The core Quorum codebase is built on top of Nancy.
 Nancy is a web framework written in C\# that prioritizes code clarity.
 Other software that is closely involved with Quorum include Razor, PostgreSQL, and Bootstrap.
-Currently, only PostgreSQL is supported as a database backend, however, since the database implementation is quite modularized and abstract, any other backend may be implemented with ease.
-Particularly, any database library that exposes an ADO.NET interface is an easy target for porting.
+Currently only PostgreSQL is supported as a database backend, however in the future any other backend may be implemented with ease.
+Particularly any database library that exposes an ADO.NET interface is an easy target for porting.

 Planned support includes compatibility with OpenID Connect as a user/session provider.